Overview & Career Outcomes

-The M.S. in Criminal Justice program offers four options:
+The M.S. in Criminal Justice program offers five options:

 - Emergency and Crisis Management